fluxury/fluxury/README.md

 This new "Flux framework" adds a surface area of 3 new functions:

-  - dispatch (submit actions to stores)
+  - dispatch
-  - createActions (define actions)
+  - createActions
-  - createStores (define store, reducer and dependencies)
+  - createStores

 Don't be afraid to read the code.
 It is sparse 55 lines of ES 2015 code.